2 Chronicles 20 – Jehoshaphat’s Victory

 c.
 Are You not our God, who drove out the inhabitants of this land before Your people Israel: Jehoshaphat also prayed recognizing God’s great works in the past on behalf of His people.
 The logic is clear: If God had done great things for His people in the past, He can be prevailed upon to do great things for His people at their moment of great need.

 e.
 Here are the people of Ammon, Moab, and Mount Seir; whom You would not let Israel invade when they came out of the land of Egypt: Jehoshaphat prayed with both knowledge and understanding of God’s word.
 He remembered that God did not allow Israel to invade these peoples when they came from Egypt to the Promised Land (Deuteronomy 2:8-9 and 2:19).
 Since God did not allow Israel to destroy those peoples then, it would be unjust if He allowed them to destroy Judah now.
-He implicitly prayed that God would not allow His people to suffer for their prior obedience.
+He implicitly prayed that God would not allow His people to suffer as a consequence of their prior obedience.

 i.
 “I like to plunge my hand into the promises, and then I find myself able to grasp with a grip of determination the mighty faithfulness of God.
 An omnipotent plea with God is: ‘Do as thou hast said.’”
 (Spurgeon)

 f.
 For we have no power against this great multitude that is coming against us; nor do we know what to do, but our eyes are upon You: Here Jehoshaphat – a king standing before his people – openly confessed that he did not have the answer.
 Their only answer was to trust in God, that His power and goodness would protect Judah when nothing else could.

 i.
 “The final phrase, We do not know what to do, but our eyes are upon you, is one of the most touching expressions of trust in God to be found anywhere in the Bible.”
 (Selman)